JoshK2/tic-tac-toe-game-using-bit/README.md

 That's it!

-## Which components IS used from [bit](https://bit.dev) to work less, and not create from scratch button and input text?
+Each components IS used from [bit](https://bit.dev) to work less, and not create from scratch.

+## Button and input text

 ### PrimeReact
 [primereact input text component](https://bit.dev/primefaces/primereact/inputtext)